Small vs. Large Bathroom Renovation: Which One Actually Costs More

 Here are several key considerations:

-• Your long-term plans: If you expect to stay in your home for many years, it’s best to prioritize comfort, functionality, and features you’ll actually use rather than focusing solely on resale trends.
+• Your long-term plans: If you expect to stay in your home for many years, it is best to prioritize comfort, functionality, and features you will actually use rather than focusing solely on resale trends.

 • Fixture sizes: Choosing fixtures that fit the space is important.
 Oversized vanities, toilets, or storage units can make a small bathroom feel cramped and reduce usable space.

-• Ventilation and moisture control: Proper ventilation helps remove excess moisture and prevents issues like mold or mildew.
-A reliable exhaust fan is essential for maintaining a healthy bathroom environment.
+• Ventilation and moisture control: Proper ventilation helps remove excess moisture and prevents issues like mould or mildew.
+A reliable exhaust fan is essential for a healthy bathroom environment.

-• Lighting and color choices: Good lighting, lighter color palettes, and reflective surfaces such as mirrors can help make smaller bathrooms feel brighter and more spacious.
+• Lighting and colour choices: Good lighting, lighter colour palettes, and reflective surfaces such as mirrors can help make smaller bathrooms feel brighter and more spacious.

 • Material quality: Durable materials and proper waterproofing systems help protect the bathroom from moisture damage and ensure the renovation lasts for many years.